Hamstring-NDR/hamstring/docs/configuration.rst

 Pipeline Configuration
 ......................

-The following parameters control the behavior of each stage of the heiDGAF pipeline, including the functionality of the modules.
+The following parameters control the behavior of each stage of the HAMSTRING pipeline, including the functionality of the modules.

 ``pipeline.log_storage``